-While on a student visa, you can work up to 40 hours per fortnight during the semester and unlimited hours during semester breaks.
-A fortnight means 14 days.
-Australia has laws guaranteeing basic workplace rights, including minimum pay and conditions.
-We'll go into these later in the guide.

-Where should I look for a part-time/casual job?

-There are a range of job-seeking sites you can access for free to check work vacancies in Canberra.
-Below we've listed some of the most popular.
-Your education provider will also have a careers website that will list jobs specifically targeted to students.

-However, if you'd prefer to work freelance on your own time, check out Airtasker or Upwork.

-seek.com.au

-careerone.com.au

-au.indeed.com

-au.oneshiftjobs.com

-spotjobs.com

-Employability programs

-If you don't have experience in the workplace or are struggling to find a job, there are several opportunities in Canberra that can boost your employability and work skills.
-Most institutions provide some support to students to help develop their employability skills.

 COMMON PART-TIME JOBS FOR STUDENTS

 RETAIL SALES ASSISTANT

 ADMINISTRATIVE ASSISTANT

 BARISTA

 GENERAL HOSPITALITY STAFF

 EVENT STAFF

 CLEANER

 FOOD DELIVERY

-HEAD ONLINE

-For up-to-date advice on finding a job and starting a career in Australia from industry experts, check out our online employment hub.

-insiderguides.com.au/employment-hub

 How do I write a resume?

 The basics of a resume include your contact details, previous work history and, for students and recent graduates, information on your education.
-Keep it as concise as possible and get somebody to proof read it for you.
+Keep it as concise as possible and get somebody to proofread it for you.
 Include at least one reference; this should be a previous employer or someone who knows your work or study ethic.
 Speak to a friendly tutor if you need them to be a reference.
 Your resume and cover letter should be targeted for a particular role; don't use the same generic versions for all jobs.
 We have underlined the errors in the following resume in red.

-PERSONAL INFORMATION

-Ms Jane Lee 2019 Guides Street

-Email - iloveponies27@hotmail.com

-Ph (01) 2345 6789

-- Meight 250cm Weight 170kg

-Visa Student

-- Marital Status Divorced

-- Religion Jedi

-EMPLOYMENT HISTORY

-Shop Asistant

-Insider Shop Jan 2017 - Present

-Responsibilities: Handling Money

-Key Achievements: Staff Award

-EDUCATION HISTORY

-Bachelor of Arts - Insider University

-Responsible Service of Alcohol Certificate 2017

-Avoid including your date of birth or particularly personal information like your height/weight, marital status or religion.
+PERSONAL INFORMATION Ms Jane Lee 2019 Guides Street  Email - iloveponies27@hotmail.com Ph (01) 2345 6789 - DOB 01/02/03 - Height 250cm Weight 170kg Visa Student - 🔞 Marital Status Divorced - 🔞 Religion Jedi EMPLOYMENT HISTORY 😢 Shop Asistant Insider Shop Jan 2017 - Present Responsibilities: Handling Money Key Achievements: Staff Award EDUCATION HISTORY Bachelor of Arts - Insider University 👩 Insider Primary School Responsible Service of Alcohol Certificate 2017 Avoid including your date of birth or particularly personal information like your height/weight, marital status or religion.
 You also don't need to include your visa status, as you should have working rights anyway.
 Make sure your email address is professional.
 Carefully proofread your resume to eliminate all mistakes and other errors.
 Highlight your responsibilities in the role and, where relevant, showcase any significant achievements (awards, beating targets etc.).
 If you haven't graduated yet, list your expected completion date.
 You certainly don't need to include your primary school education.
 High school is definitely optional, but won't look out of place if you want to highlight your history of high achievement.
 Include short courses if you believe they are relevant or beneficial to the role you are applying for.

-WORKPLACE EXPLOITATION

-It's important that you understand your rights at work.
-There are a few things to be aware of to ensure you don't end up being exploited by your employer.

-- Avoid job ads that look suspicious.
-Make sure they mention the business name and look it up on the Australian Business Name register (abr.business.gov.au) - As of 1 July 2020 the national minimum wage is \$19.84 per hour or \$753.80 per week, reviewed each year.
-Use the pay calculator to find your pay rate: calculate.fairwork.gov.au/ FindYourAward - You should be paid at least once a month, receiving a payslip within one working day of being paid. - You should always be paid for work that you do, including training and trial shifts.
-Record your hours to make sure you're being paid in full. - Employers are not allowed to give you goods or services (including food) instead of pay.
+WORKPLACE EXPLOITATION It's important that you understand your rights at work.
+There are a few things to be aware of to ensure you don't end up being exploited by your employer. - Avoid job ads that look suspicious.
+Make sure they mention the business name and look it up on the Australian Business Name register (abr.business.gov.au) - 2.
+As of July 2021, the national minimum wage is \$20.33 per hour or \$772.60 per week, reviewed each year.
+Use the pay calculator to find your pay rate: calculate.fairwork. gov.au/FindYourAward - 3.
+You should be paid at least once a month, receiving a payslip within one working day of being paid. - You should always be paid for work that you do, including training and trial shifts.
+Record your hours to make sure you're being paid in full. - 5.
+Employers are not allowed to give you goods or services (including food) instead of pay.
 Am I getting the right pay?

 As an international student, you have the same workplace rights as all workers in Australia.

-The Fair Work Ombudsman (FWO) can help if you have concerns about pay, leave or other workplace entitlements. www. fairwork.gov.au has information in over 30 different languages to help you understand your work rights.
-A good starting point to learn about Australian employment laws is the Fair Work Information Statement, a short document that explains basic workplace rights and entitlements, including the national minimum wage at www.fairwork.gov.au/FWIS.
+The Fair Work Ombudsman (FWO) can help if you have concerns about pay, leave or other workplace entitlements. www.fairwork.gov.au has information in over 30 different languages to help you understand your work rights.
+A good starting point to learn about Australian employment laws is the Fair Work Information Statement, a short document that explains basic workplace rights and entitlements, including the national minimum wage at fairwork.gov.au/FWIS.